johnnywycliffe/OUC/docs/software.md

 - Variable adjust: Brightness, speed, anything represented as 1 number

 ### OLED
-A monochrom OLED display.
+A monochrome OLED display.
 Generic, used to display information about settings.

 ### CAN/OBD2
 The CAN/OBD2 libraries in use handle most of the packet send and receive pattern, only requiring a PID to get the relevant data in the correct units.